 Users would have to click on the link in the bio, and then browse through the retailer’s website to find the product that caught their attention.

 This can be time-consuming and frustrating.
-And many shoppers may have changed their minds before they even found the product, making it difficult for retailers to improve ecommerce conversions.
+And many shoppers may have changed their minds before they even found the product, making it difficult for retailers to improve ecommerce conversion rate.

 But that’s now slowly changing as Instagram introduced the ability for retailers to provide a better shopping experience.
 This experience involves retailers adding shoppable product tags to photos.
 Users can tap on a, “tap to view” icon to see tags for each product in the photo.